ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 ### Date formatting

-The osu! wiki will use the [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601) format, which is `YYYY-MM-DD`.
+The osu! wiki uses the [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601) format, which is `YYYY-MM-DD`.
 For example:

 - `27.
 November 2018` (`DD.
 MMMM YYYY`) must be `2018-11-27`
 - `April 1, 2017` (`MMMM dd, YYYY`) must be `2017-04-01`